The Game (rapper): LAX and The R.E.D. Album (2007–2012)

 It was confirmed in May 2009, that Game began working on a new album, titled The R.E.D.
 Album On June 26, 2009, Game released a song titled "Better on the Other Side" a Michael Jackson tribute, the day after Jackson's death.
 It features Diddy, Mario Winans, Chris Brown, Usher & Boyz II Men.
 On October 3, 2009, Snoop Dogg posted a picture on his Twitter of himself, Dr. Dre and Game in the studio working together, The picture was taken a day earlier and it marked the first time Game had worked with Dr. Dre for some years since the beef with former fellow G-Unit labelmate 50 Cent caused him to release his two following albums on Geffen Records.
 Later in early January 2010 Game posted a twitpic of him wearing a lot of Aftermath chains with a caption saying "It's funny how things come Full Circle".
 Later he confirmed that he had returned to Aftermath Entertainment.
-He traveled to Prishtinë, Kosovo for a concert, that according to him would be the greatest of his life.
+He traveled to Pristina, Kosovo for a concert, that according to him would be the greatest of his life.
 In an interview there, Game stated: "I love Albanians, If I could be reborn, I'd be reborn Albanian".
 On June 3, 2011, Pitchfork Media announced that Game was working with Odd Future leader Tyler, The Creator on a track called "Martians vs. Goblins".
 Finally released on August 23, 2011, The R.E.D.
 Album reached number one on the Billboard 200 with first-week sales of 98,000 units.